gscnogueira/DODF-converter/README.md

 # DODF Converter

-Tool created to convert data extracted from the Diário Oficial do Distrito Federal (DODF) by members of the KnEDLE project to the format supported by the data labeling tool [Label Studio](https://labelstud.io/).
+Tool created to convert data extracted from the Diário Oficial do Distrito Federal (DODF) by members of the KnEDLe project to the format supported by the data labeling tool [Label Studio](https://labelstud.io/).

 ## Supported Datasets